ArchipelagoMW/Archipelago/docs/style.md

   use single quotes inside them: `f"Like {dct['key']}"`
 * Use type annotations where possible for function signatures and class members.
 * Use type annotations where appropriate for local variables (e.g. `var: List[type] = []`, or when the type is hard or impossible to deduce.)
-Clean annotations help developers look up and validate API calls.
+Clear annotations help developers look up and validate API calls.

 ## Markdown